guptaditya123/Sellify/README.md

-# 🛒 ReBazaar
+# 🛒 Sellify

-**ReBazaar** is a full-stack e-commerce web application built using the MERN stack.
+**SELLIFY** is a full-stack e-commerce web application built using the MERN stack.
 It allows users to browse, search, and purchase products with a smooth shopping experience.
 Features include Stripe payment integration, user authentication, and an admin dashboard to manage the store.

 ---